-My first science unit of the year is ecosystems, and I originally struggled a bit with this unit.
+My first science unit of the year is all about teaching ecosystems, and I originally struggled a bit with this unit.
 I found plenty of materials, but I’m afraid that my students found some of the lessons to be a bit boring, which is the opposite of what I want.
 Science should be engaging and exciting for students.
 They should leave a science lesson feeling curious and intrigued, not bored.
-I made improving my science instruction my professional goal for the summer, and I feel much more prepared and knowledgable that I did last year.
-This post shares ten of my favorite ways to teach ecosystems, and I hope that you’ll find some of them useful.
+I made improving my science instruction my professional goal for the summer, and I feel much more prepared and knowledgeable than I did last year.
+This post shares ten of my favorite ways of teaching ecosystems, and I hope that you’ll find some of them useful.

 I try to incorporate informational reading and science as often as possible.
 The books below are a few of my favorites.
 We use the books with interactive anchor charts like the one shown below where students write examples of producers, consumers, decomposers, herbivores, and carnivores on sticky notes and place the sticky note on the correct section of the anchor chart.
 I like to have different groups of students use different book, so that students are including animals from many different ecosystems.

 Study Jams is such a great online resource!
 I show videos for my mini lesson all of the time, and they’re perfect for my standards!
 They are also short enough and interesting enough to keep my students’ attention.
 There are little quizzes students can take or individually as a class, and best of all-it’s free!

 Once my students have a good general understanding of ecosystems, I like to have them create simple ecosystem books.
 I have students fold a half sheet of construction paper into fourths.
 I like to cut large 12×18 construction paper in half, so students have a 6×18 sheet of paper.
 Then, students label each section with a different term for ecosystems.
 Students draw a picture of an example of each term on the booklet.

 Teaching Ecosystems with Food Chains